Get all your news in one place.

 It’s important to note that you should only clean a vacuum cleaner when it is turned off and unplugged (if it is a corded vacuum cleaner).
 This will prevent any unwanted accidents or damage.

-Then, your first step should be to clean the vacuum dust bin.
+Then, your next step when cleaning a vacuum cleaner is emptying the dust bin and cleaning it.
 The dust bin or cup is where the dust, dirt and debris from your floors are collected in bagless vacuums.
 It's designed to be unclipped easily from the body of the vacuum for emptying.

-If you have a bagged vacuum, you will need to remove the dust bag when it is full, then dispose of this in your waste bin as it’s generally recommended that you don’t reuse vacuum cleaner bags.
+If you have a bagged vacuum, you will need to remove the dust bag when it is full, then dispose of it in your waste bin, as it’s generally recommended that you don’t reuse vacuum cleaner bags.

-Most vacuum manufacturers then recommend simply wiping the inside of the dust cup or vacuum bag area with a damp cloth to clean the area (don't use any other cleaning products, as these may damage the surface of your vacuum cleaner).
+Most vacuum manufacturers then recommend simply wiping the inside of the dust cup or vacuum bag area with a damp cloth to clean the area.
+You should avoid using any other cleaning products, as these may damage the surface of your vacuum cleaner.

 There's nothing more frustrating than a blockage that prevents your vacuum from cleaning properly, and it’s actually one of the main reasons why your vacuum cleaner loses suction.

 The filter in a vacuum cleaner is an essential component as it traps dirt, dust, and allergens inside the vacuum cleaner, stopping them from being released back into your home.
-However, it can get extremely dirty and ultimately affect the suction of your vacuum cleaner, even if you choose the best vacuum cleaner for suction.
+However, it can get extremely dirty and ultimately affect the suction of your vacuum cleaner if not cleaned regularly.

-Catrin echoes this, stating, 'Usually the filters can be removed and washed with tap water – don’t use any detergent or soap, as this could cause damage.
+Catrin Davies, Product Manager at Hoover echoes this, stating, 'Usually the filters can be removed and washed with tap water – don’t use any detergent or soap, as this could cause damage.
 Leave the filters to dry for at least 24 hours before putting them back in the vacuum.’

-Cleaning the brush rolls is one of the least-loved vacuum hygiene jobs.
-They can often become entangled with pet or human hair, which is why many vacuum manufacturers have developed innovative solutions to help.
+Cleaning the brush rolls is one of the least-loved vacuum cleaner cleaning jobs.
+They can often become entangled with pet or human hair - even if you have one of the best pet hair vacuums - which is why many vacuum manufacturers offer anti-hair wrap floorheads.

 However, hair can still become tangled and affect the use of your vacuum cleaner, which is why you should address it as soon as you spot it.
 If hair, string, or fibre becomes wrapped around the brush roll, the easiest way to remove it is with scissors.
 Snip through the hair, taking care not to cut the roller, then pull the hair away from the brush roll and discard it.